 Something as simple as creating a few quiet rooms, solo work areas, or dedicated collaboration rooms can boost focus by isolating noise and distractions.

 An open space office doesn’t have to be a chaotic experience.
 With the right design in mind, you can create dedicated areas where collaboration, solo work, relaxation, and socializing take place.
 By creating these areas, you will enable your employees to socialize when they want to, but also provide them with the ability to work in peace and quiet when they need it most.

 All the major problems we listed can be solved.
 Here at Space Refinery, we support the open concept office movement because we’ve seen the real benefits they provide.
 Whether a company is trying to modernize, improve their company culture, or design an office that has a little something for everyone, an open space office provides you with a lot of flexibility.

-If you are interested in learning more about open concept offices and how they can benefit your business, leave a comment or get in touch with us today.
-We are more than happy to share our expertise with you over a coffee or tea because we believe in the power of thoughtful design.
+If you are interested in learning more about open concept offices and how they can benefit your business, get in touch with us today.